ronwag2005/student-prediction-plus/README.md

 # Predicting Secondary School Student Performance: Replication and Improvement
-This repository contains the code and analysis for our project, which replicates and extends the 2008 study by Cortez & Silva, ["Using Data Mining to Predict Secondary School Student Performance."](https://www.researchgate.net/publication/228780408_Using_data_mining_to_predict_secondary_school_student_performance) The study employed machine learning models to predict the final grades (G3) of secondary school students, utilizing demographic, social, and academic data.
+This repository contains the code and analysis for our project, which **replicates and extends** the 2008 study by **Cortez & Silva**, ["Using Data Mining to Predict Secondary School Student Performance."](https://www.researchgate.net/publication/228780408_Using_data_mining_to_predict_secondary_school_student_performance) The study employed machine learning models to predict the final grades (G3) of secondary school students, utilizing demographic, social, and academic data.

-Our project builds on their work in two phases:
+Our project was conducted in **R** and builds on their work in two phases:

 1. Replication – Faithfully reproducing the results of the original study across regression, binary classification, and five-level classification tasks.

-2. Extension – Implementing systematic feature selection methods to reduce noise, build simpler models, and improve predictive performance in real-world scenarios.
+2. Extension – Implementing systematic **feature selection methods** to reduce noise, build simpler models, and improve predictive performance in real-world scenarios.

 The full analysis and findings are detailed in the accompanying [Final Report](Final_Report.pdf).